ziyao233/limine/PROTOCOL.md

 feature below), and their specific layout is undefined as long as they provide the above memory mappings.

-If the kernel is a position independent executable, the bootloader is free to relocate it as it sees fit, potentially performing KASLR (as specified by the config).
+If the executable is a position independent executable, the bootloader is free to relocate it as it sees fit, potentially performing KASLR (as specified by the config).